princesegzy01/fraud-detection-machine-learning/readme.md

 ## Data Wrangling
 After loading the data into pandas for data wrangling and exploaration, Below are summary details of the `aExport20191016.rpt` and the `aBlacklist20190805.tab` datasets.

-aExport20191016.rpt
+`aExport20191016.rpt`
 <img src="screenshots/rpt.png">

-aBlacklist20190805.tab
+`aBlacklist20190805.tab`
 <img src="screenshots/tab.png">

-        Can we get a detailed explanation of each colum and
+        Can we get a detailed explanation of each column in all the database as this will enable us to understand the dataset effectively while doind data exploration and analysis and also building the machine learning model.